The world humans knew was ruined beyond recognition.

 atmosphere with methane and hydrogen sulfide making the air

-humans knew was ruined beyond recognition.
+depleted of oxygen.
+The world humans knew was ruined beyond

 [1] Glacial and interglacial periods.
 Online at: